SymfonyId/AdminBundle/Resources/doc/en/plugin_activation.md

 + numeric for only numeric input. same as htmlEditor, you need to add class `numeric` in your form type to activating this plugin

-+ bulkInsert for bulk insert
++ bulkInsert for bulk insert.
+You need to disable CRSF Protection on your form type to use this plugin

 [Next: How To Create Auto Complete Form With AdminBundle](autocomplete.md)